netbenix/netbenixCMD/README.md

 ## Features:
 - A help page (OMG!!!)
 - A little GTK Test
-- Can detect if you're using linux or Windows and tell the Architecture you're running on
+- Can detect if you're using linux or not and tell the Architecture you're running on
+- Can give you a bit of information about your CPU (but just a little bit)

 ## Building:
 Install packages: make, gtk3, libgtk-3-dev, gcc, mysql